BiagioR/biagiorosso.github.io/README.md

 # Biagio Rosso

-# Welcome to My Website

 <img src="assets/images/IMG_3345.jpg" alt="Description" style="width: 350px; height: auto;">

 ## About Me

 I am a Ph.D.
 Student at the University of Cambridge, working in macroeconomics and monetary economics.
-My main interest and work is on theoretical DSGE modelling, DSGE and HANK estimation with business cycle and empirical data, computational and solution methods in the state and sequence-space, modelling institutional and behavioural frictions in DSGE, and applications to the analysis of monetary and fiscal policy transmission and optimal design.
+My main interest and work is on theoretical DSGE modelling, DSGE and particularly HANK estimation with business cycle and empirical data, computational and solution methods in the state and sequence-space, institutional and behavioural frictions in DSGE, wealth inequality, and applications to the analysis of monetary and fiscal policy transmission and optimal design.

 - [Contact Me: br421@cam.ac.uk](mailto:br421@cam.ac.uk)
 - [CV](CVwebsite.pdf)
 - [RePEc Author NEP Field Listings: Macroeconomics (MAC), Monetary Economics (MON), Dynamic General Equilibrium (DGE), Central Banking     (CBA)](https://ideas.repec.org/f/pro1398.html)

-After recently completing my Ph.D. internship at the Bank of England and as the Ph.D. gets wrapped up, I am joining the econ job market this fall (2025).
-I am particularly interested in research roles in Central Banking and Academia in any of the above areas.
+After recently completing my Ph.D. internship at the Bank of England, I am joining the econ job market this fall (2025).
+I am particularly interested in research roles in Academia and Central Banking in any of the above areas.
 I would be happy to discuss any such opportunities.

 Below you will find a selection of my research output and ongoing work: please reach out if you would like the slides or a full draft of the listed works if this is signalled as available on request.
 Thank you for your time!

 ## Publications and Research Output